 COVID-19 restrictions have forced innovation and companies that were dead against their staff remote working have had to turn on a sixpence and make urgent provision for it.

-As suppliers of IT support in Surrey, London and the South East, we saw calls for our services go through the roof!
+As suppliers of IT support for businesses, we saw calls for our services go through the roof!

 Cloud technology enabled organisations to change their business models practically overnight and continue operating during the most disruptive period of our history since World War 2.
 Tech has been a force for good and has allowed us all to use automated processes to do more with less resources.